EmployeeIssues.comU.S. Employee Rights in Plain English

 Employers generally have the right to establish an office or business dress code policy as a condition of employment.

-However, as with all policies that govern employees, an employer must apply a dress code policy and related discipline equally to all employees in the same group.
-Otherwise, the employer faces the threat of discrimination lawsuits by employees.
+However, as with all policies that govern employees, an employer covered by relevant discrimination laws must apply a dress code policy and related discipline equally to all employees in the same group.
+The employer must also accommodate dress and grooming based on the sincere religious beliefs of employees, unless it causes undue hardship.
+Otherwise, the employer faces the threat of discrimination lawsuits.

 A common discrimination that employees allege regarding a company dress code policy, is on the basis of sex.
 That's particularly so when employers have different dress code policies for each gender, and one or both are perceived by employees of a gender as unfairly singling them out.

-Employers have the right to establish different dress codes based on gender, because men and women have customarily dressed differently.
-However, employers may not establish or enforce dress codes in ways that discriminate based on gender.
+Despite that sex discrimination is illegal, the courts have generally upheld employers' rights to establish gender-differentiated dress codes anyway, because men and women have customarily dressed differently.
+However, the courts generally don't let employers get away with establishing or enforcing dress codes in ways that blatantly discriminate based on gender.

-For example, a court would likely decide that an employer has the right to require men to wear ties at work, while not requiring women to wear them too; but, a court likely wouldn't let an employer get away with permitting men to wear T-shirts against a dress code policy, while unfairly disciplining or harassing women for wearing them too.
+For example, a court would likely decide that an employer has the right to require men to wear ties at work, while not equally requiring women to wear them too.
+But a court likely wouldn't let an employer get away with permitting men to wear T-shirts clearly in violation of the employer's dress code policy, while unfairly disciplining or harassing women for wearing them too.

 Employers also generally have the right to establish an office or business dress code policy that requires employees to wear work uniforms as a condition of employment.
 Employers may require employees to pay for their own uniforms too, such as through paycheck deductions.